 And oh yeah: He really, really, really loves Kanye West.

 Jonah said on Jimmy Kimmel that his infatuation with Kanye began when he was 18, when Kanye’s inaugural album, The College Dropout, dropped.
 Jonah got to hang out and play Connect 4 with Kanye back in 2008.
-Jonah was at Kanye’s listening party for his new album, ye, which Jonah compared to FUCKING THRILLER.
-Needless to say, dude loves Kanye.
+Jonah was at Kanye’s listening party for his new album, ye, which Jonah compared to F***ING THRILLER.

 He loves Kanye so much, in fact, that it seems Kanye influenced one of the key scenes in Jonah’s directorial debut, Mid90s.